 You can read the article here.

-Humanitarian Drinks is back in March!
-Join us and fellow humanitarian workers on the first Thursday of every month at Prudence Bar, North Melbourne from 5PM onwards.
+Humanitarian Drinks!
+Join us and fellow humanitarian workers on the first Thursday of every month at the Natural History Bar, Melbourne from 5PM onwards.
 We hope to see you there.

 As our three-year strategic research program, Humanitarian Horizons 2018-21 wrapped up last year, we produced a short video with our partners on the impact of Humanitarian Horizons.
 Watch the video here.